Making Every Single Drop of Water Count

 Our problem is in fact everyone’s challenge.
 We live in a world of water scarcity—and water will become only more precious as the global population swells beyond 8 billion people and the climate continues to change in unpredictable ways.

 World Water Day, marked every year on March 22, gives us an opportunity to recognize the tests that lie ahead.
 They are considerable.
-Only a tiny amount of the world’s water is freshwater, but it takes as many as 5,000 liters of water to produce a person’s daily food, according to the United Nations.
+Only a tiny amount of the world’s water is freshwater, but it takes as many as 5,000 liters of water to produce a person’s daily food, selon aux Nations Unies.
 That’s enough water to fill more than 16 standard-sized bathtubs to the brim.

 That’s a lot of water, and soon we’re going to need a lot more of it.
-Between now and 2050, says the National Intelligence Council of the United States, water consumption may increase by as much as 50 percent.
+Between now and 2050, dit the National Intelligence Council of the United States, water consumption may increase by as much as 50 pour cent.

 To keep pace, we’re all going to have to use water more carefully.
 The solution will require more efficiency and conservation.
 Farmers have a big part to play because about 70 percent of the freshwater that people use globally is invested in agriculture.